nansunsun/CWE-Knowledge-Graph-Based-Twitter-Data-Analysis-for-Cybersecurity/README.md

 #### Sample data
-Part of sample data used in this study is provided. f you are interested in our project, please contact *** for more information.
+Part of sample data used in this study is provided. f you are interested in our project, please contact *** (anonymous now) for more information.

 |File Name       | Dataset         |Introduction|
 | -------------------- |:----------------:|----------------:|